-Future cash needs for working capital, capital expenditures, debt obligations and potential acquisitions will require management to seek additional equity or obtain additional credit facilities.
+Future cash needs for working capital, capital expenditures, pursuit of opportunities in the behavioral sector, debt service obligations and potential acquisitions will require management to seek additional capital.
 The Company and our facilities may also receive additional government assistance.
 The sale/issuances of additional equity will result in additional dilution to our stockholders.
-A portion of our cash may be used to acquire or invest in complementary businesses or products or to obtain the right to use complementary technologies.
-From time-to-time, in the ordinary course of business, we evaluate potential acquisitions of such businesses, products or technologies.